 Seeing that the collectors do most of the heavy lifting, they also get a decent percentage of the debt.
 In some cases, the debt collecting agency can receive as much as fifty percent of the debt that was recovered.

 These agencies don’t buy the debt over, so the debt is still owned by the creditor.
 Therefore, the creditors have the final say as to when a debt is considered paid.
 The creditors are already at a loss, so there are instances where they give the collection agency the power to negotiate repayment terms.

 The agencies can also negotiate with the debtor to pay less than what is owed, but seeing that they rely on the debtor’s money, they will only use this strategy as a last resort.

-It becomes an ugly business when the collection agency tacks on extra fees and penalties for outstanding debt and this is where the debtor often gets screwed.
-The agencies sometimes add excessive fees which is not legal.
+It becomes an ugly business when the collection agency tacks on extra fees and penalties for an outstanding debt and this is where the debtor often gets screwed.
+The agencies sometimes add excessive fees that are not legal.